Sirishathammineni/HR_Analytics/README.md

-R Analytics with SQL and Power BI
+HR Analytics with SQL and Power BI
 Table of Contents
 Project Background
 Data Source, North Star Metrics, and Dimensions